9 Legit Ways Make Money on the Weekends

 - Must be able to pass a criminal record check

 If you meet these qualifications and have verified you meet your local eligibility requirements, you can sign up to become a delivery-partner.
 That means that soon you could be making money in your spare time!
-We cannot guarantee you will be cleared to deliver with Uber Eats by this weekend.
+We cannot guarantee you will be cleared to deliver with DoorDash by this weekend.

 Postmates is another solid option to consider, and it allows you to deliver alcohol in addition to meals.